wp-plugins/bmlt-tabbed-ui/readme.txt

 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 5.0 =
+* New - Default Service Body dropdown option field.
+This will allow using the shortcode [bmlt_tabs], [bmlt_count] and [group_count] without a specifying a service body.
+* New - Meeting Cache option field.
+This will allow specifying the meeting cache time along with deleting the cache.
+* New - Shortcode parameter "root_server".
+This will allow displaying meetings from a different root server.
+* New - Shortcode parameter "view_by".
+This will allowing listing meetings by weekday or city.
+* New - Shortcode parameter "include_city_button".
+This will allowing exluding the city button.
+* New - Shortcode parameter "include_weekday_button".
+This will allow excluding the weekday button.
+* New - Meeting format tooltip.
+This eliminates the format legend popup and replaces it with a more informative format legend per meeting.
+* Replaced - jQueryui scripts with built in Wordpress jQueryui scripts.
+* Improved - Included additional checks for connection to root server with informative error messages.
+* Improved - Plugin code was partially re-written to be more efficient along with CSS style sheets.
+* Future - Shortcode paramters will become option fields to allow saving as defaults (similiar to the Default Service Body).

 = 4.8.8 =
 * Fixed problem with connecting to some root servers (added CURLOPT_USERAGENT).